MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 ### Other situations where the 'Using' scope modifier is needed

-For anything that executes out-of-runspace, doesn't execute directly in the caller's runspace, you need the `Using` scope modifier in order to embed variable values from the caller's scope, so that the out-of-runspace code can access it.
-(Conversely, all other contexts neither require nor support the 'Using' scope modifier.)
-Specifically, this includes the following contexts:
+For any script or command that executes out of session, you need the `Using` scope modifier to embed variable values from the calling session scope, so that out of session code can access them.
+The `Using` scope modifier is supported in the following contexts:

-- Remotely executed commands, started with Invoke-Command's `-ComputerName` or `-Session` parameter (remote runspace)
+- Remotely executed commands, started with `Invoke-Command` using the **ComputerName** or **Session** parameter (remote session)
-- Background jobs, started with Start-Job (out-of-process runspace)
+- Background jobs, started with `Start-Job` (out-of-process session)
-- Thread jobs, started via Start-ThreadJob (separate runspace)
+- Thread jobs, started via `Start-ThreadJob` (separate thread session)

-> [!NOTE]
-> Note that out-of-runspace code can never modify variables in the caller's
-> scope.
-However, in the case of thread jobs (but not during remoting and not in
-> background jobs), if the variable value happens to be an instance of a reference
-> type (like a collection type), it is possible to modify that instance in
-> another thread, which requires synchronizing the modifications across threads,
-> should multiple threads perform modifications.
+Depending on the context, embedded variables are copied values of the variables in the caller's scope.
+Out-of-process sessions, such as remote sessions, background jobs, and workflows, receive values of variables through the PowerShell serialization system.

 ## Serialization of variable values

 Remotely executed commands and background jobs run out-of-process.
-For values in variables to cross these process boundaries they undergo XML-based serialization and deserialization.
-This typically involves loss of type fidelity
-\- both on input and output. --> todo: example needed

-Thread jobs, by contrast, because they run in a different runspace (thread) in the same process receive $using: variable values as their original, live objects and, similarly, return such objects.

-The caveat is that explicit synchronization across runspaces (threads) may be needed, if they all access a given, mutable object - which is most likely to happen with ForEach-Object -Parallel.

-Generally, though, thread jobs are the better alternative to background jobs in most cases, due to their significantly better performance, lower resource use, and type fidelity.
+PowerShell uses XML-based serialization and deserialization to make the values of variables available across the process boundaries.
+The serialization process converts objects to a **PSObject** type.
+The **PSObject** is general type that contains the original objects properties but not its methods.

-## Using local variables with `-ArgumentList` parameter
+## Using local variables with **ArgumentList** parameter

 You can use local variables in a remote command by defining parameters for the remote command and using the **ArgumentList** parameter of the `Invoke-Command`